abdullah6930/MeshGeneration/README.md

 3. Pyramid

 # Targets for the future
-1. Terrain Generation
+1. Ability to change vertex positions of any custom mesh.
-2. Buildings Generation
+2. Terrain Generation
 3. Ability to save shapes locally
+4. Buildings Generation